willettk/website/README.md

     make gen

 Preview local version
-(this is previewable in the browser at localhost:8080 -- Kill with ctrl-C)
+(this is previewable in the browser at localhost:8080 -- kill with ctrl-C)

     make serve